 Whether it’s a case study or report requiring a deeper dive, white papers often range in depth depending on how much information is in the ocean of information to explore.

 What can white papers do for a business?

-A white paper can serve a powerful, persuasive, useful and lead-generating tool positioning a business as a credible thought leader on a given topic.
+A white paper can serve as a powerful, persuasive, useful, and lead-generating tool positioning a business as a credible thought leader on a given topic.

 Popular use-case examples for white papers

-White papers establish domain, build authority and trust with an audience — but one of the most compelling reasons to produce one is capturing qualified leads.
-For example, by capturing personal information upfront as a gateway before granting access to the white paper itself.
+White papers establish authority and build trust with an audience — but one of the most compelling reasons to produce one is capturing qualified leads.
+For example, you can capture personal information upfront as a gateway before granting access to the white paper.

-White papers are historically popular in places such as the government or financial sector when a study’s findings need to be relayed in a relatively succinct format.
-However, they have been more universally adopted as of late by companies well-versed in content marketing.
+White papers are historically popular in places such as the government or financial sector when a study’s findings must be relayed in a relatively succinct format.
+However, they have been more universally adopted by companies well-versed in content marketing.